-Bodnar’s question No. 4: What brands do you like or follow on social media and why?
+Question #4: What brands do you like or follow on social media and why?

-In asking somebody this question, I just want to know that they like marketing enough to follow brands and have the insight around what good marketing looks like from companies that aren’t their own.
+Why: In asking somebody this question, I just want to know that they like marketing enough to follow brands and have the insight around what good marketing looks like from companies that aren’t their own.
 Then, I want to follow up with questions that ask them to apply those observations to other businesses or situations.
 I want to see that they can see a good idea in the world, understand how to learn from that, and reshape that into something that they could do.

-Bodnar’s question No. 5: What do you read, and how do you consume information?
+Question #5: What do you read, and how do you consume information?

-To be great in marketing today, you have to learn and learn constantly.
+Why: To be great in marketing today, you have to learn and learn constantly.
 I want to deep dive with people and understand how they learn stuff.
 How do they consume information?
 Are they good at consuming information?
 Do they have certain processes or infrastructure that enables them to learn a lot of stuff and learn it quickly?
 I find that to be incredibly valuable.
 I try to have the right infrastructure that enables me to know a whole lot of stuff really quickly and get access to the relevant stuff for me.
 In an interview, I want to see if candidates have their own set processes for consuming information like that.

-Bodnar’s question No. 6: Our CEO wants you to evaluate our blog.
+Question #6: Our CEO wants you to evaluate our blog.
 What would you say?

-Firstly, I’m making sure that they have read the blog.
+Why: Firstly, I’m making sure that they have read the blog.
 Are they up to date on it?
 What’s their perspective on it?
 Are the ideas interesting?
 What ideas are missing?
 Are there any problems they think we should fix?
 There are a bunch of different things you can interpret by just looking at a blog for 10 to 15 minutes.
 This question is to understand if they did it, and if they did, what lens did they do it through?
 Also, depending on who you’re interviewing, they’re going to have a certain lens on the blog based on the type of role they’re interviewing for.

-Bodnar’s question No. 7: If you were interviewing for a job, what’s the one question you would hope they would ask you?
+Question #7.
+If you were interviewing for a job, what’s the one question you would hope they would ask you?

-I would want to be asked what I think that I need to be successful in this role.
+Why: I would want to be asked what I think that I need to be successful in this role.
 If I’m interviewing with a CEO to be their head of marketing, what I want that CEO to know is that there needs to be a level of commitment and investment from a company to be successful at marketing.
 The fact that they care enough to ask and hear about what that actually looks like and can make a decision is actually very important.